Ari Shaffir

-Ari David Shaffir (born February 12, 1974) is an American comedian, actor, podcaster, writer, and producer.
+Ari David Shaffir is an American comedian, actor, podcaster, writer, and producer.
 He produced and hosted the Skeptic Tank podcast from 2010 to 2023.
 He now hosts the podcast "You Be Trippin'" where he discusses travel experiences and stories.
 He also co-hosts the podcast Punch Drunk Sports with Jayson Thibault and Sam Tripoli, and is a regular guest on The Joe Rogan Experience podcast on the "Protect Our Parks" episodes with Shane Gillis and Mark Normand.
 He created and previously hosted and produced the This is Not Happening television series, an adaptation of his monthly stand-up show.

 Early life

 Ari David Shaffir was born in New York City to a Jewish family of Romanian descent.
 His father was a Holocaust survivor.
 The family followed Conservative Jewish practices until Ari was nine years old, when they moved to Maryland.
 There, his parents adopted Orthodox Jewish beliefs.
 When he was 16, he worked at Arlington National Cemetery.

 Shaffir attended high school in Rockville, Maryland.
 He went on to study for two years at Yeshiva in Jerusalem before transferring to the University of Maryland, where he graduated in 1999 with a degree in English literature.
 Shaffir played on the university's NCAA golf team in 1995 and claims he was the lowest-ranked NCAA athlete.